Introduction & how configuration works

 CloudFormation (new VPC or existing/BYO VPC)

 From the AWS Marketplace listing, 1-click launches a CloudFormation stack.
-Two base templates are provided:
+A single base template covers both VPC modes; the newOrExistingVpc parameter selects which:

 See the Quick Start for the step-by-step CloudFormation walkthrough.